 Before we start, let's get our chemistry straight.
 You might think of "chemistry" as a single type of science—one that involves combining different kinds of liquids together in funny-shaped glasses and tubes.
 But there are actually many different types of chemistry, like "analytical chemistry," which is what a real chemical detective would do, and "nuclear chemistry," which focuses on the changes and reactions of atoms.
 Which branch do you find most interesting?

-Exploring Chemical Reactions
+Chemical Reactions in Action

 Make a Mentos + Soda Volcano